How Much Is Left In The Fuel Tank

 1306.5 Gauge glass.
 A tank used in connection with any oil burner shall not be equipped with a glass gauge or any gauge which, when broken, will permit the escape of oil from the tank.” – 2012 International Mechanical Code

-If accurate quantity is critical in fuel stock then the user has to invest in advance technology in fluid level measurement.
+If accurate quantity is critical in fuel stock then the user has to invest in advanced technology in fluid level measurement.

 Telecom Site Generator Sets and Aboveground Fuel Tank